bgrose/TeachingPython/Introduction/Examples.md

 Use list = ['Keanu', 'River', 'Leonardo', 'Brad', 'A', '1998']<br />

 **Exericse 7:**
-Write a function called `exercise7(csv_file, element)` that will read in the CSV file `periodictable.csv` to a dictionary and then looks up and prints out the atomic number and symbol for calcium.
-Don't forget to import the csv library and make sure the program works whether or not the element string is capitalized or not.
-The dictionary key should be element and the values should be the atomic number and symbol.<br />
+Write a function called `exercise7()` that computes the area of a trapezoid.
+Here is the formula: `A = (1/2)(b1+b2)h`.
+In the formula b1 is the length of one of the bases, b2 the other.
+The height is h and the area is A. Use input statements to ask for the bases and the height.
+Convert these input strings to real numbers using `int(input())`<br />

 **Exericse 8:**
 Write a function called `exercise8(month, day, year)` that will convert a date such as June 3, 2019 into the format 6/3/2019.
 Use a dictionary to convert from the name of the month to the number of the month.
 For example months = {"January":1, "February":2, ...} will make it easy to look up the month number as months["February"] and so on.

+**Exericse 9:**
+Write a function called `exercise9(element)` that will read in the CSV file at location `Introduction\periodictable.csv` to a dictionary and then looks up and prints out the atomic number and symbol for calcium.
+The dictionary key should be element and the values should be the atomic number and symbol.<br />